Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5preclass.md

 Given this definition, think about evolution in this new context.

 **Q.5.
-If evolution is an algorithm, what problem is being solved, and by whom(/what)?
+If evolution is an algorithm, what problem is being solved, and by whom(or what)?
 What are the rules?**

 Extracting out the idea of Evolution from this example evolution is the results of two intertwined processes: Random Mutations beget genetic variation; non-random selection to improve “fitness”.
 The end result may look non-random, but the mechanism that enables evolution and natural selection to occur is entirely random.